rust-lang/book/second-edition/src/ch12-02-reading-a-file.md

 }
 ```

-Listing 12-4: Reading the contents of the file specified by the second argument
+<span class="caption">Listing 12-4: Reading the contents of the file specified
+by the second argument</span>

 First, we add some more `use` statements to bring in relevant parts of the
 standard library: we need `std::fs::File` for dealing with files, and